gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 The Boox, well, lets me read books.
 After configuring my library, I ran into a couple of issues:

 - My Calibre library syncs to my Boox with Syncthing.
 Onyx library, however, doesn't get refreshed automatically.
-It's a manual refresh that needs to be triggered.
+It's a manual refresh that needs to be triggered. (_Update:_ Onyx said they are considering adding this feature in the future).

 - I don't know if this is an unintentional bug, but while a library refresh is in progress, I cannot open and read books.